Sprig Learning creates holistic and inclusive early learning programs for pre-K to Grade 3 students.

 Contrast that with the 3.4 million children in the US that attend kindergarten in public schools.
 Even without including private or charter schools, it’s more than twice the amount of preschool children.

-Being underfunded results in a lack of long-term vision and a dearth of solutions that step up to innovate in early learning.
-Sprig is adamant that this market be appropriately served.
+Insufficient funding leads to a lack of long-term vision and a scarcity of innovative solutions in early learning.
+Sprig is committed to ensuring that this market receives the support it deserves.

 Ongoing research has shown that the greatest brain development in children occurs between birth to age 8.

-Take a look at these early learning statistics, they all speak to the importance of healthy early childhood development.
-There are a hundred of them.
+Take a look at these compelling early learning statistics.
+They all speak to the importance of healthy early childhood development.

 Ideal Scenario

-2) There Is a Strong Connection Between Pre- and Post-kindergarten
+2) There Is a Strong Connection Between Pre-K and Primary Education

-The primary goal of a preschool system is focused towards ensuring school readiness.
-In order to ensure readiness, the quality of pre-kindergarten education has to match that of post-kindergarten education.
+The primary goal of a preschool system is focused towards ensuring kindergarten readiness.
+In order to ensure readiness, the quality of pre-kindergarten education has to match that of the education provided in the primary years.

 Similarly, are preschool students gradually introduced to the skills and concepts that they will need to apply in kindergarten to make the best of their learning?